-- (1) The CO must specify in the SIR that a tiered evaluation of offers will be used in source selection, and offers from other than small business concerns will only be considered after the determination that an insufficient number of offers from responsible small business concerns were received. - (2) The CO will specify the tiered order of precedence for evaluating offers in the SIR, and determine the applicable tiers based upon market research of the availability of small business concerns.
-An example of a tiered order of precedence is (descending in order):
+(1) The CO must specify in the SIR that a tiered evaluation of offers will be used in source selection, and offers from other than small business concerns will only be considered after the determination that an insufficient number of offers from responsible small business concerns were received.

+(2) The CO will specify the tiered order of precedence for evaluating offers in the SIR, and determine the applicable tiers based upon market research of the availability of small business concerns.
+An example of a tiered order of precedence is (descending in order) as follows:

-- (a) Socially and economically disadvantaged business (SEDB) expressly certified by the Small Business Administration (SBA) for participation in SBA's 8(a) program. - (b) Service-disabled veteran owned small business (SDVOSB); - (c) Very small business; - (d) Small business; and - (e) Other than small business. - (3) Once offers are received, the CO will evaluate a single tier of offers according to the order of precedence specified in the SIR.
+(a) Socially and economically disadvantaged business (SEDB) expressly certified by the Small Business Administration (SBA) for participation in SBA's 8(a) program-:

+(b) Service-disabled veteran owned small business (SDVOSB);

+(c) Very small business;

+(dc) Small business (SB); and

+(ed) Other than small business.

+(3) Once offers are received, the CO will evaluate a single tier of offers according to the order of precedence specified in the SIR.
 If no award can be made at the first tier, the evaluation will proceed to the next lower tier until award can be made.
+If no award can be made at the first tier, offerors from the first tier continue on in the evaluation and are evaluated against offerors from each subsequent tier.
+Utilizing the tiered example above do the following:

+(a) SEDB offerors are evaluated but award cannot be made;

+(b) SEDB offerors and SDVOSB offerors are evaluated but award cannot be made;

+(d) SEDB, SDVOSB, and SB offerors are evaluated but award cannot be made; or view contract clauses

+(e) All offerors are evaluated.